 The Greeks, one of the ancient cultures of Anatolia, are also included in the book in chapter six, The Rums - or Greek-Orthodox Christians - in Turkey.
 Aylin de Tapia focuses on Greek-Orthodox Christians also called Rum in the Ottoman and Turkish context, namely the Orthodox Christians affiliated to the Greek Patriarchate of Istanbul.
 She describes the current situation of the Greeks by taking into consideration two main historical periods.
-The first includes the Ottoman period from its foundation to the Republic, while the second-deals with the timeline from the foundation of the Greek community in contemporary Turkey.
+The first includes the Ottoman period from its foundation to the Republic, while the second-deals with the timeline from the foundation of the Republic to now.
+She also elaborates on sociological and anthropological data of the Greek community in contemporary Turkey.